Doctor of Education (EdD)

 Collaborative Supervisory Committee

 The Collaborative Supervisory Committee (CSC) will be comprised of at least three members (faculty supervisor, field mentor and course instructor).
 Students will be assigned a supervisor during year one as students identify their research topic and find alignment with research expertise and interests of faculty.
+A relevant Field Mentor will be determined in consultation with the student’s supervisor at the end of year one.

 Supervisors for the 2024 cohort include: